 - A customer was dissatisfied with your product.

 - Ship only to verified addresses.
+You can cut down on delivery scams this way.

-- Avoid delivering goods in-person.
+- Avoid delivering goods in person.
 It’s better to have proof of delivery from UPS or a similar shipper if you want PayPal to side with you.

 - Require a signature for expensive items.